 LOVE vs MATERIALISTIC AFFECTION

-So what are your thoughts?
-What weighs more in your life?
-Do leave your comments below.
+So, what are your thoughts?
+What carries more weight in your life?
+Please share your comments below.

 Read more in the Be Candid section :